 Not all of the retail industry has been affected by the advent of COVID-19 in the same way.
 Large retailers, especially those who had already made a name for themselves for offering delivery services and not just on-site shopping, have thrived these last months.

 Companies who offered deliveries on non-essential goods have also flourished, as the lockdowns suppressed on-premise supply, but not societal demand of their wares.
-While fashion and jewelry stores that have traditionally been brick and mortar venues have struggled, online toy stores, for instance, have been making a killing.
+So while fashion and jewelry stores that have traditionally been brick and mortar venues have struggled, online toy stores, for instance, have been making a killing.

 Now, with lockdown measures easing up, accountants expect that the scales will balance out a bit.
 Citizens are expected to gradually return to their usual places of custom rather than continue shopping online.
 Unfortunately, how long that process will take and how the retail industry will look in a couple of months is still anyone’s guess.